h-kevin/Finite-Automata-Generator/README.md

 # Finite Automata Generator

-A computation theory project in JavaScript, to build, transform and minimize the finite automata.
+A computation theory project in JavaScript, transform and minimize the finite automata.